azazellochg/perfectem/README.rst

 Running scripts
 ---------------

-First, have a look at **config.py**: edit *SCOPE_NAME*, *params_dict* and individual parameters for each test.
+First, have a look at **config.py**: edit *microscopes* dictionary and individual parameters for each test.
 Make sure SerialEM is open.
 To start the program, simply type in CMD:

 .. code-block:: python